Manufacturing

 Planning implication: Treat integration accelerators as a faster starting point, not a finished project.
 Budget time for mapping, validation, exception handling, and ownership rules.

-Enhanced Analytics for S&OP
+Enhanced CRM analytics for S&OP

 Manufacturers need more than basic forecast dashboards.
 S&OP teams need views that compare demand and supply, show forecast accuracy over time, highlight gaps to target, and support scenario comparison before executive review.